+COPD Asthma

-Table 3.
-Clinical features difference ferentiating COPD and asth ima COPD Asthma Smoker or ex-smoker Symptoms under age 35 Chronic productive cough Breathlessness Nearly all Rare Common Persistent and progressive over weeks PossiblyOftenUncommonVariable over weeks
+• Smoker or ex-smoker Nearly all Possibly

+• Symptoms under age 35 • Rare • Often

+• Chronic productive cough Common • Uncommon

+• Breathlessness Persistent and progressive over weeks • Variable over weeks

-Primary care-based studies, for example one from Devon, have highlighted the benefit of scrutinising and reorganising disease registers.
+Primary care-based studies, for example one from Devon,11 have highlighted the benefit of scrutinising and reorganising disease registers.
 Some COPD patients may have found their way onto an asthma register and vice versa.